aetperf/aetperf.github.io/_posts/WP_2025-11-27-An-Example-ETL-Pipeline-with-dlt-SQLMesh-DuckDB.md

   The post-modern data stack, by Juan Romano Chucalescu
 </p>

-The post-modern data stack, by Juan Romano Chucalescu

 In this post, we walk through building a basic **ETL (Extract-Transform-Load)** pipeline.
 This is a toy example, intentionally over-simplistic, but it helped us explore how three modern Python tools work together.

 The stack we used: